 The three stages of labyrinth walking – going in, arriving at the centre, and walking out – are popularly associated with what Teresa of Avila described as a ‘Threefold Path’: to go within, to receive, and to go back out into the world.

-- The first of these stages (release or purgation) expresses the desire to let go, to leave behind whatever it is might hinder or hold us back.
+The first stage of walking expresses the desire to let go, to leave behind whatever it is might hinder or hold us back.
+We bring to consciousness an aspect of life that seems in need of resolution or ease.
+This aspect may be referred to as concerning release or purgation.

-- The invitation of the centre is simply to be present and graciously to receive what one might.
+The invitation of the centre is simply to be present and graciously to receive what seems offered by the experience of walking and arriving.

-- Leaving of the labyrinth on the return journey is to set oneself on a path of union, are seeking to embrace new insights and a more integrated, mindful way of being.
+Leaving the labyrinth on the return journey is to set oneself on a path of union; it is an opportunity to reflect on how you are seeking to embrace new insights, perhaps to consider how you are called to a more integrated, mindful way of being.

 The labyrinth is ordinarily available to anyone on retreat in Manresa.

-- Only regular maintenance makes the labyrinth unavailable from time to time.
+- Regular maintenance makes the labyrinth unavailable from time to time.